bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 </div>

-Two types of API credentials are available to developers wishing to make requests against BigCommerce's Server-to-Server API:
+Two types of API credentials are available to developers wishing to make requests against BigCommerce's REST APIs:

 1. Store API Credentials (created in a store's control panel)
 2. App API Credentials (created in the [Developer Portal](https://devtools.bigcommerce.com))